Randwick Traffic Committee

 Only permanent members have the right to appeal a decision.

-If the Local Member disagrees with any of the Traffic Committee recommendations, they may appeal to RMS or the Minister for Roads.
+If the Local Member disagrees with any of the Traffic Committee recommendations, they may appeal to TfNSW or the Minister for Roads.

 Appeals by Traffic Committee members must be lodged, in writing, within 14 days of them receiving notification of the Council's decision on a recommendation.
 Action on an issue under appeal must stop until the appeal is determined.